-value Specifies the Value in which to find the maximum
+value Specifies the Value in which to find the (Va.

-color return Returns the maximum Chroma along with the actual

-Hue and Value at which the maximum Chroma was found.
+color return Returns the (Lc at which the (lC was found.
 The white point associated with the returned color specification is the Screen White Point.
-The value returned in the pixel member is undefined.
+The value returned in the